HardikSangwan/q419_wordification/README.md

 # Assumptions
 Dash locations for a 'non-wordified' phone number always follow the pattern "1-111-111-1111".
 So dashes at indexes 1, 5 and 9.
+US Phone Number always starts with the number 1.
+Length of Phone Number is always 11.